 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

 In addition, published observational studies suggest that PPI therapy, may be associated with an increased risk of CDAD, especially in hospitalized patients.
 This diagnosis should be considered for diarrhea that does not improve.

-The possibility of superinfections with mycotic or bacterial pathogens should be kept in mind during therapy.
+The possibility of superinfections with fungal or bacterial pathogens should be considered during therapy.
 If superinfections occur, Prevpac should be discontinued and appropriate therapy instituted.